A characterization of high transitivity for groups acting on trees: Other types of actions and necessity of the minimality assumption

-\begin{proposition} Let $\Gamma$ be a group endowed with a faithful action of general type on a tree.
-Then for every residually finite group $\Lambda$, the group $\Gamma\times \Lambda$ admits an action of general type on a tree which is topologically free on the boundary. \end{proposition} \begin{proof} Let $\mathcal T_1$ be a tree admitting a faithful $\Gamma$-action of general type.
-Let $\Lambda\act\mathcal T_2$ be an action provided by the previous proposition, let $o$ be its unique fixed point.
+\begin{proposition} Let $\Gamma$ be a non-abelian free group.
+Then for every residually finite group $\Lambda$, the group $\Gamma\times \Lambda$ admits an action of general type on a tree which is topologically free on the boundary. \end{proposition} \begin{proof} Since $\Gamma$ is free, we have a free $\Gamma$-action on a tree $\Tc_1$ which is of general type because $\Gamma$ is not abelian.
+Let $\Lambda\act\Tc_2$ be an action provided by the previous proposition, let $o$ be its unique fixed point.
 Our new tree $\Tc$ is obtained by gluing over each vertex of $\Tc_1$ a copy of $\Tc_2$ at its origin $o$.
-To be more precise, the vertex set is $V(\Tc)=V(\Tc_1)\times V(\Tc_2)$, and on the vertex set $\Tc_1\times \{o\}$ we put a copy of the edges of $\Tc_1$, while for each $v\in V(\Tc_1)$, we put a copy of the edges of $\Tc_2$ on the vertex set $\{v\}\times \Tc_2$.
+To be more precise, the vertex set is \( V(\Tc)=V(\Tc_1)\times V(\Tc_2) \), and on the vertex set $\Tc_1\times \{o\}$ we put a copy of the edges of $\Tc_1$, while for each $v\in V(\Tc_1)$, we put a copy of the edges of $\Tc_2$ on the vertex set $\{v\}\times \Tc_2$.